-- (i) Adherence to investment policies and guidelines. - (ii) Comparison of results against The Pool's index fund as described in 4.2 below. - (b) Investment Performance Reports investments been made in the "plan index fund" instead of in the securities selected by the Investment Manager.
+- (i) Adherence to investment policies and guidelines. - (ii) Comparison of results against The Pool's index fund as described in 4.2 below.

+(b) Investment Performance Reports

 Independent Investment Performance Reports will be prepare quarterly and submitted to the Finance Council.
 The Investment Manager's performance will be compared to the objectives in Section 1.1.